Sorry, you need to enable JavaScript to visit this website.

 • Children are actively engaged in developmentally appropriate activities

-• The program operates in a safe, warm home environment
+• The program operates in a safe, nurturing home environment.

 • Criminal history background checks for the applicant and all residents over 18 years old